 Parasympathetic part is responsible for body’s ability to relax and perform normal body functions i.e. to maintain calm state during peaceful situations.

 You’ve heard me mention “In flight” and “In fight” states a few times.
 A lot of people are familiar with these terms.
-When it comes to body’s internal functions, it is important to identify these modes because being in SD for long periods of times can lead decline in health.
+When it comes to body’s internal functions, it is important to identify these states because being in SD for long periods of times can lead decline in health.
 Knowing is the first step.
 It allows you to begin to take appropriate action to bring your body back to its normal and happy state.
-Remember that, being in any of these modes, may affect you mentally initially but eventually your physical health will suffer as your mental and physical health are intrinsically connected to each other and damage to one will impact the other.
+Remember that, being in any of these states, may affect you mentally initially but eventually your physical health will suffer as your mental and physical health are intrinsically connected to each other and damage to one will impact the other.